nicoleyghu/chbe6746_project/readme.md

    Create a folder for the cloned package under root directory (or a specified directory): `mkdir ~/amptorch_MCSH_paper1; cd ~/amptorch_MCSH_paper1`

-   Git clone the package with specific branch:`git clone https://github.com/nicoleyghu/amptorch.git MCSH_paper1`
+   Git clone the package with specific branch:`git clone --branch MCSH_paper1 https://github.com/nicoleyghu/amptorch.git`
-2. Navigate into the cloned folder and install the package following the instructions for AMPtorch installation as stated in `README.md`.
+2. Navigate into the cloned folder by `cd amptorch` and install the package following the instructions for AMPtorch installation as stated in `README.md`.

    Update Conda: `conda update conda`